 “BAM!
 Right between the eyes!” — Marisa Tomei (My Cousin Vinny, 1992).

 I must confess, though.
-I myself was recently lured to MNWR by an intriguing Facebook photo.
+Recently I myself was lured to MNWR by an intriguing Facebook photo.
 It showed two cars stopped on the Drive and an MNWR representative scolding at least one of the drivers.
-Apparently someone had lingered beyond the alloted 5 minutes and/or was observed getting out of the car in an effort to photograph the resident owl family.
+Apparently someone had lingered beyond the allotted 5 minutes and/or was observed getting out of the car in an effort to photograph the resident owl family.
 Such conduct stresses the birds and “ruins it for everybody,” according to the post.
 Laughed out loud at that one, because said employee was neither confined to a car nor constrained to a 5-minute-or-less tirade while her colleague dutifully and digitally preserved the egregious visitor conduct as some sort of evidence.

 I mentioned all this in my reply to the FB post, further noting that MNWR’s owl chose to nest proximate to Wildlife Drive because her maternal instincts deemed it safe to do so despite the moderate traffic and occasional photographer, neither of which has caused her to abandon her family or move it elsewhere.
 So, I wonder just who is stressed by such flagrant disobedience — is it the owl or the rep?